darrenmfw/MMM-WatchManSensit/README.md

 **Release Date:** February 2025

 ## Overview
-MMM-WatchManSensit v1.1.1 builds on previous releases by introducing enhanced multi‑tank support and new data lines.
+MMM-WatchManSensit v1.1.1 builds on previous releases by introducing enhanced multi‑tank support, additional data lines, and per-data-line visibility functionality.
 In this version, you can configure up to three tanks—each defined by a single serial number and a tank name.
 The module uses the serial number from the first tank (Tank 1) to construct the user ID (by prepending "BOX") for all SOAP requests, while each tank’s own serial number is used as its signalman number. **IMPORTANT:** The first tank's serial number MUST be the one from the first tank set up in the Watchman Connect app.

 For each tank, the module retrieves and displays:
-- **Fill level:** e.g. "85%"
+- **Fill level:** e.g., "85%"
-- **Quantity remaining:** e.g. "2087 L"
+- **Quantity remaining:** e.g., "2087 L" (formerly "Litres remaining")
 - **Average use per day:** The consumption rate (appended with " L")
-- **Last reading:** The timestamp when the tank was last read (formatted without seconds, with a 2‑digit year)
+- **Last reading:** The timestamp when the tank was last read (formatted as "HH:MM, DD/MM/YY")
 - **Expected empty:** The expected run‑out date (formatted as date-only with a 2‑digit year)

 Conditional formatting is applied: